A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that occur in living organisms.
-It is a vast field that encompasses a wide range of topics, from the structure and function of proteins to the regulation of gene expression.
-In order to study these complex processes, biochemists use a variety of methods, including:
+Biochemistry is the study of the chemical processes within living organisms.
+This broad field encompasses many topics, from protein structure and function to gene expression regulation.
+Biochemists employ diverse methods to study these complex processes, including:

 • Electrophoresis